Gokhale Institute of Politics and Economics: Academic programmes

-The goal of the institute – to conduct research into the economic and political problems of India and train research workers in these subjects – has been reconceptualised over years so as to confine the activities of the institute to teaching and research in economics alone, leaving aside the political problems of India.
+The goal of the institute – to conduct research into the economic and political problems of India and train research workers in these subjects – has been reconceptualized over the years, the institute now focuses solely on teaching and research in economics, excluding India's political problems.
 However, the applied and empirical research into Indian economic problems and policy evaluations indirectly encompass the political dimensions as well.

-The curricular content of the ongoing MSc Economics programme offers a blend of core and applied optional courses.
-The number of subjects per course have been increased from 16 in the MA programme to 20 in the ongoing MSc programme so as to make the courses more rigorous.
+The curricular content of the ongoing MSc Economics program offers a blend of core and applied optional courses.
+The number of subjects per course have been increased from 16 in the MA program to 20 in the ongoing MSc program so as to make the courses more rigorous.

-Ph.D. programme
+Ph.D. program

-The PhD programme, started right from the inception of the institute, still continues with a highly selective intake and hence a limited output.
+The PhD program, started right from the inception of the institute, still continues with a highly selective intake and hence a limited output.
 More than 165 students have obtained their doctoral degrees in different branches of economics since the inception of the institute.

-M.Sc. programmes
+M.Sc. program

-GIPE offers two-year M.Sc. programmes in Economics, Financial Economics, Agri-Business Economics and International Business Economics & Finance.
+GIPE offers two-year M.Sc. program in Economics, Financial Economics, Agri-Business Economics and International Business Economics & Finance.
 Details of the courses are as follows:

 M.Sc.
 (Financial Economics)

-The master's degree programme in Financial Economics is distinct from the conventional finance programmes, notably on account of its emphasis on the three-way linkage between macroeconomics, financial markets and financial regulations.
-Inputs in quantitative finance in the form of compulsory courses in Financial Economics, Computational Finance and Financial Engineering are important highlights of the programme.
-In addition, the programme provides for full length courses on Project Appraisal & Finance, Structural Products, M&A, and Investment Banking among others.
+The master's degree program in Financial Economics is distinct from the conventional finance program, notably on account of its emphasis on the three-way linkage between macroeconomics, financial markets and financial regulations.
+Inputs in quantitative finance in the form of compulsory courses in Financial Economics, Computational Finance and Financial Engineering are important highlights of the program.
+In addition, the program provides for full length courses on Project Appraisal & Finance, Structural Products, M&A, and Investment Banking among others.